Rivals voice suspicions as Thailand's pro-army party leads election race

 Another 150 "party list" seats in the lower house will be allocated under a complex proportional representation formula.

-However, Prayuth looked in a good position to remain in office thanks to a new, junta-devised electoral system.
+However, Prayuth looked in a good position to remain in office thanks to a new, electoral system devised by military supporters.

-The lower house and the upper house Senate, whose 250 members are appointed by the junta, will together select the next prime minister.
+The lower house and the upper house Senate, whose 250 members are appointed by the military government, will together select the next prime minister.

 That means Prayuth's party and allies have to win only 126 seats in the lower house, while Pheu Thai and its potential "democratic front" partners would need 376.